enterprisemodules/wls_profile/documentation/source/weblogic.md

 ## before classes

-But sometimes this is not enough and you would like to add some extra definitions, you can, for example, add a Puppet class to be executed after the `packages` stage is done and before the `groups_and_users` is done.
+But sometimes this is not enough, and you would like to add some extra definitions, you can, for example, add a Puppet class to be executed after the `packages` stage is done and before the `groups_and_users` is done.
 You can do this by adding the next line to your yaml data:

 ```yaml
 wls_profile::weblogic::groups_and_users:   my_profile::my_extra_class